 Another centralized review took place in 2014, addressing the inventory and NIR of 2014 (FCC/ARR 2014).
-In September 2016, the latest review for the two submissions 2015 and 2016 took place.

-The latest recommendations - concerning submission 2016 - are published in the Report on the individual review of the annual submission of Liechtenstein submitted in 2016 (FCCC/ERT 2016).
-The current IDP shows the status of implementation for the preliminary findings of the review in 2016 (see also Annex A8.3, Table A - 10).
+In September 2016, the review for the two submissions 2015 and 2016 took place.
+For 2017 submission, no review was conducted due to lack of UNFCCC's resources for reviewing all national inventories.
+The latest centralized review took place in September 2018.
+The corresponding ARR is not yet available.
+The current IDP shows the status of implementation for the preliminary findings of the review in 2018 (see also Annex A8.3, Table A - 6).